elyarenom3/wellbeing_llm/README.md

 pytest -q
 ```

-The test runs the full flow with the offline fallback and asserts basic invariants.
+The suite exercises the offline planner, verifies the generated life-quality history, and checks that
+the frontend entrypoint is present.

-## New Extensibility Features (Implemented)
+## New Extensibility Features

 - **Embedding + vector retrieval**: curates candidates via cosine similarity and surfaces cited
   explainers for transparency.
 Optional dependency: install `sentence-transformers` for